mirror/dd-wrt/src/router/curl/docs/libcurl/curl_easy_ssls_export.md

 for every session individually.
 Storing **shmac** is recommended when placing session tickets in a file, for example.

-A third party may brute-force known hostnames, but cannot just "grep" for them.
+A third party may brute-force known hostnames, but cannot "grep" for them.

 ## Session Data